m-shimizu/RoboCupRescuePackage/README.md

 ## Status at 2015.4.22

 ### Current Function
 * Waiting for a socket connection at port 3000
 * You can spawn a robot into a gazebo with "INIT" command like next line:
     INIT {ClassName pioneer3at_with_sensors}{Name Robo_A}{Location 1,-2,0}{Rotation 0,0,0}
 * You can drive the robot with "DRIVE" command like next line:
     DRIVE {Right 0.5}{Left 0.5}
 * You can get an image of camera embeded on the robot with following steps.
 But now you can not choose camera.
     1. Make a tcp socket connection at port 5003
     2. Send "OK"
+    3. Get one frame raw image data from camera

 ### Current Constructing Point
 * Find a method to transfer camera image and other sensor data.
     ** Made a robot model which have cameras and a range sensor.
     ** Making a prototype new ImageServer.